 Additive Manufacturing Simulation

-ANSYS offers a complete simulation workflow for additive manufacturing (AM) that allows you to transition your R&D efforts for metal AM into a successful manufacturing operation.
+ANSYS offers a complete simulation workflow for additive manufacturing (AM) that allows you to transition your R&D efforts for metal additive manufacturing into a successful manufacturing operation.

 Additive manufacturing (3D printing) is a technology that produces three-dimensional parts layer by layer from a variety of materials.
 It has been rapidly gaining popularity as a true manufacturing process in recent years.
 In the AM process, a digital data file is transmitted to a production machine, which ultimately translates an engineering design into a 3D-printed part.
 Initially, AM was utilized as a rapid prototyping method — an accelerated method to create (mostly plastic) parts before manufacturing by well-accepted methodologies, such as injection molding, casting, forming, joining, etc.